asimkhatri90/Currency/README.md

 to write clean and concise code with clear separation of concerns.

 ## Currency
 This app uses Open Exchange (https://openexchangerates.org) api to fetch the currency rates in real time.
+This app uses Country Flags (https://flagsapi.com/) api for showing the flag of the currency's country.
 To run this app, you will need to add your Open Exchange app id in local.properties

 ## Tech stack & Open-source libraries